-Sidewalk Rehabilitation and Replacement

-The Sidewalk Rehabilitation and Replacement Program is to provide access to public facilities, remove obstructions and slopes, and address the absence of curb ramps according to the requirements of the Americans with Disabilities Act.
+Program Subcategory: Sidewalk Rehabilitation and Replacement: The Sidewalk Rehabilitation & Replacement Program is to replace existing failed and/or non-ADA compliant sidewalks and curb ramps to maintain conformance with Department of Justice guidance and ADA requirements.
+This program is for the implementation of the Council-adopted City of Austin's ADA Transition Plan.
+The Sidewalks Rehabilitation and Replacement Program is to provide access to public facilities, remove obstructions and slopes, and address the absence of curb ramps according to the requirements of the Americans with Disabilities Act.